Philadelphia reports largest daily death toll with 33 fatalities

 TESTING SITES

-The Department of Public Health announced the Citizens Bank Park testing site will be discontinued after 6 p.m. on Friday, April 10.
+The Department of Public Health announced the Citizens Bank Park testing site has been discontinued.

 This determination was made by FEMA, which the City supports.